Looking for a pair of vegan hiking & trail running shoes? The Merrell Agility Peak Flex 2 is a serious contender!

 Merrell Agility Peak Flex 2 Review

-These guys are trail running shoes, designed to be lightweight and breathable for running on off-road terrain, though they can be used for a whole lot more.
+These Merrell running shoes, designed to be lightweight and breathable for running on off-road terrain, though they can be used for a whole lot more.
 Unlike regular running shoes, the soles have much better grip and keep you feeling stable in bad conditions and surfaces.

 Running on off-road trails are a dream and you have great traction and support on dusty or wet rocks and roots.
 They are aimed for off-road conditions but after road runs of up to 20 miles, they have just as much comfort and support as regular running shoes.